Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

 </p>

 3. Go on the Google Sheets.
 Look for the files you need, if they are free, lock them.
-   - example : File_1 : Taken 🛑
+   - example : File_1 : Taken 🛑 by John Doe
    - example : File_1 : Free 🟢

    - if you are using Discord it is recommended to set up a [git automation](https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Discord%20Webnooks.md) to have a channel that receives an automatic message each time a push is made on the branch or branches you choose, it is very useful for keeping everyone up to date